lexach91/US-accidents/README.md

         - After some research, I found the resource [Data.world](https://data.world/).
 There I could host the dataset for free.

 - ##### Unsolved bugs:

     + The Website doesn't work on the mobile version of Brave browser.
-The reason remains unknown.
+The reason remains unknown to me.
 But other mobile browsers, such as Google Chrome, Opera, and Firefox, don't have such an issue.

 ---